 What is CPT?

 CPT is a legal work authorization for degree-seeking F-1 students.
-The work (whether an internship, rotation, or other employment) must meet three criteria.
+The work (whether an internship, rotation, volunteer work, or other employment) must meet three criteria.
 It must be:

 A) “an integral part of an established curriculum,”